Hello from everyone at Bungie,

 Taking on the burden of being someone’s support system when they’re going through emotional distress can be extremely stressful and draining, so remember to recognize your own limits and take care of yourself, too.

-Here are some things you can do to offer support:
+Here are some common strategies you can do to offer support:

 -